alovajs/alovajs.github.io/tutorial/getting-started/basic/method-metadata.md

 methodInstance.others = 'abc';
 ```

-Only in the typescript environment, any attribute name will report that the attribute "$0" does not exist. ts(2339)`, so in the type we specify the `meta` attribute as the information carrier.
+Only in a TypeScript environment will an arbitrary property name raise the error `Property '$0' does not exist` (ts(2339)), so in the type we designate `meta` as the information carrier.